openregister/specification/content/redaction.md

 ---

 In order to redact a piece of data, the whole data blob (item) has to be removed from the Register.
-Any entry linking to the piece of data in question MUST NOT be removed from the log ever as it breaks the integrity of the Register.
+Any entry referencing the redacted data MUST NOT be removed from the log to keep the integrity of the Register.

 The redaction process MUST provide a way to distinguish between a data blob that doesn't exist and a data blob that has been redacted.